Zika virus is a generally mild illness that is spread primarily through the bite of an infected mosquito.

 The CDC has issued travel notices

-to regions where the Zika virus transmission is ongoing.
-Travelers in these destinations should take extra steps to protect themselves from mosquito bites.
+Travelers to these destinations should take extra steps to protect themselves from mosquito bites.

-Pregnant women (or women planning to become pregnant within 3 months of travel) should avoid travel to regions with active Zika virus transmission.
+Pregnant women (or women planning to become pregnant within three months of travel) should avoid travel to regions with active Zika virus transmission.

 How can I protect myself from Zika virus?